 - 646. Studies in Education (1-10).
-Pr., Departmental approval.
+Pr., departmental approval.

 Independent study in an area within the field of guidance and counseling.
 Area to be selected in consultation with the professor who will supervise this study. - 650.
 Seminar in Guidance (5).
-Pr., Permission of instructor.
+Pr., permission of instructor.
 Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations. - 651.
 Practicum in Area of Specialization (3).
 Pr., CED 631 or departmental approval.

 This practicum must be taken concurrently with CED 657 and consecutively with CED 658.
-The course provides structured expericonsecutively with CED 658.
 The course provides structured experiences in which counseling students practice counseling skills and apply theories prior to an on-site internship.